mejongetje/pwManager/README.md

 pwManager is a convenient command line password manager.

-A list with services and passwords is kept encrypted on the local system and can only be accessed through the program.
+A list with services, usernames and passwords is kept encrypted on your local system and can only be accessed through the program.

 SETUP